- Naomi Stephens | Permaculture Designer

 Violet lemonade

 For a refreshing springtime beverage, try making violet lemonade.
-To make violet lemonade, simply combine equal parts violet syrup and fresh lemon juice.
+To make violet lemonade, combine violet syrup and fresh lemon juice.
 Add sparkling water or club soda to taste, and enjoy!
 Violet lemonade is the perfect drink for a spring picnic or party, and it’s sure to please kids and adults alike.

 Wild violet syrup